JamesSkemp/words/content/post/xml-based-book-library-draft-layout.md

 +++
-title = "XML-based book library: Draft layout" summary = "Draft design of an xml for keeping track of a collection of books." draft = false comments = true date = "2009-01-03T08:28:00-06:00"
+title = "XML-based book library: Draft layout" description = "Draft design of an xml for keeping track of a collection of books." draft = false comments = true date = "2009-01-03T08:28:00-06:00"